Last updated: June 2026

 Can private jets operate into JKIA?

 Yes.
-Private jets can operate into JKIA, subject to permits, parking, handling, fuel, CIQ and operational requirements.
+Private jets can operate into JKIA, subject to permits, parking, handling, fuel, CIQ, aircraft suitability and operational requirements.

 Are landing permits required for Kenya?